Abhi-0212000/ros2-object-following-bot/notes.md

 - **ROS2 Documentation**: [ROS2 Documentation](https://docs.ros.org/en/foxy/index.html)
 - **ROS2 Tutorials**: [ROS2 Tutorials](https://index.ros.org/doc/ros2/Tutorials/)
 - **IP Webcam Integration**: Use libraries like OpenCV to integrate the Android IP camera.

-By following this structure, you'll have a clear and manageable approach to developing your robot.
-Feel free to ask for further clarification or help with specific implementation details.